 Customer analytics in insurance helps set up dynamic pricing models and balance risk profiles.
 Moreover, it offers market trends and competitor benchmarks to set competitive premiums.
 With predictive analytics, insurers can provide affordable insurance products without compromising profitability.

 Another use of predictive analytics in insurance is claim management.
 Prompt claim resolution is one of the four factors contributing to a satisfying claim experience.
-AI can predict claim validity, complexity, and costs to accelerate approvals, reduce backlogs, and ensure consistent settlement outcomes.
+AI can predict claim validity, complexity, and costs, accelerating approvals, reducing backlogs, and ensuring consistent settlement outcomes.

 Scenario-based insurance predictive modeling helps in financial planning.
 It projects revenue, claims costs, and market shifts, which assists in capital allocation, reinsurance planning, and regulatory compliance.